mickem/nscp/docs/docs/extending/python.md

 Used to send log messages to NSClient++.
 These log messages will be visible on the command line as well as the any configure log file.
-THe log message wil lbe logge don the `error` level.
+The log message will be logged on the `error` level.

 ```
 from NSCP import log_error